-For example, they have been used to characterise river networks, including quantification of main stream sinuosity (Nikora, 1991; Hjeimfeit, 1988), quantification of how the network fills space (La Barbera and Rosso, 1989; Takayasu, 1990; Foufoula-Georgiou and Sapozhnikov, 2001; Gangodagamage et al., 2011, 2014,), and simultaneous quantification of both features (Tarboton et al., 1988; Rosso et al., 1991; Tarboton, 1996; Veltri et al. 1996).
+For example, they have been used to characterise river networks, including quantification of main stream sinuosity (Nikora 1991; Hfeimfeit 1988), quantification of how the network fills space (La Barbera and Rosso 1989; Takayasu 1990), and simultaneous quantification of both features (Tarboton et al. 1988, Tarboton 1996, Veltri et al. 1996, Rosso et al. 1996).
 River basins have also been analysed with fractal analysis.
 For instance, Bendjoudi and Hubert (2002) showed that the perimeters of the Danube (Eastern Europe) and Seine (France) river basins are too tortuous to be scale-independent.
-Rainfall occurrence patterns also appear to exhibit fractal features (Lovejoy and Mandelbrot, 1985; Olsson et al., 1993; Hubert et al., 1995).
-In extensions including the use of multifractal tools, i.e. for fields and not simply geometrical shapes, such tools have also been used to study river discharges and rainfall time series (see Tessier et al., 1996, or Pandey et al., 1998, for examples combining both).
+Rainfall occurrence patterns also appear to exhibit fractal features (Hubert et al., 1995; Lovejoy and Mandelbrot, 1895; Olsson et al., 1993).

 Some authors relied on the same concept of fractal dimension for characterizing land use cover in various contexts.
 For example Cheng et al. (2001) computed a fractal dimension for various land use classes and used it to analyse land use change between two areal pictures taken 20 years apart over a 4 km2 mountainous catchment.
 Darrel and Wu (2001) computed fractal dimensions of three land use classes -desert, agriculture and urban- and used it to analyse their evolution during a century over a 69 km x 89 km area around Phoenix (Arizona, United States of America).
 This allowed investigating the effect of urbanization over landscape and was used to develop a model to reproduce observed features.
 Similarly, Tannier et al. (2011) used this concept to identify the morphological boundary of urban areas in a scale invariant way.
 Iverson (1988) estimated fractal dimensions for numerous land use types to study the evolution of landscape over 160 years in Illinois (United States of America).
 Soil features have also been studied with fractal analysis.
 For instance Wang et al. (2006) analysed particle size distribution with fractal concepts.
-A feature emphasized by many authors is the relationship between fractal features and power law decay (i.e. non Gaussian behaviour) of various fields such as river portion length, rainfall event duration, particle size distribution or distance between buildings (Mandelbrot, 1983; Lavergnat and Golé, 1998; Tarboton, 1996; Wang et al., 2006; Tannier et al., 2011).
+A feature emphasized by many authors is the relationship between fractal features and power law decay (i.e. non Gaussian behaviour) of various fields such as river portion length, rainfall event duration, particle size distribution or distance between buildings (Wang et al. 2006, Lavergnat et al. 1998, Mandelbrot 1983, Tannier et al. 2011, Tarboton 1998).
 This implies that up- and downscaling of meteorological and hydrological parameters needs to account for this non-Gaussian behaviour.
 For hydrological analysis it means that hydrological models are likely to be sensitive to scale differences between rainfall input and catchment characterisation (Ogden and Julien, 1994).

 Despite this wide range of applications, fractal analysis has seldom been used to specifically address the topic of urban hydrology.
-Initial attempts to characterize urban drainage networks (Sarkis, 2008; Gires et al., 2014) or imperviousness (Gires et al. 2014) have been carried out on limited areas.
+Initial attempts to characterize urban drainage networks (Sarkis 2008, Gires et al. 2014) or imperviousness (Gires et al. 2014) have been carried out on limited areas.
 In this paper we go a step further and implement fractal analysis on 10 urban catchments with different characteristics located across 5 European countries.
 The investigation includes analysis of the sewer network geometry and distribution of imperviousness derived from available GIS data, including the way in which it is represented in operational semi-distributed hydrodynamic urban drainage models.
-In order to be able to use the same technique to analyse both sewer networks and map of distributed imperviousness, we use fractal tools on them, and not multifractal ones as the one found in De Bartolo et al. (2004, 2006) for river networks.
-Multifractals will be used in the characterization of the representation of imperviousness in models.
 This multi-catchment investigation allows obtaining robust results which are representative of a range of hydrological characteristics.
 The opportunity to carry out this multi-catchment investigation arose from the Interreg North West Europe (NWE) project RainGain, which focuses on improving rainfall estimation and pluvial flood modelling and management in urban areas across NWE.